Chinese Visa Introduction - How to Read A China Visa

 Applicants can choose the number of entries when filling in visa application form.
 But the final number of entries and duration of stay are determined by the Chinese Embassy and Consulates aboard.

 Notes: You have to apply for a new Chinese Visa if you are in the following 2 situations: 1.) the entry times have been used up; 2.) the visa has expired.
 Your entry would be rejected if holding a expired visa, even there are entries left.

 The Single-entry China Visa allows visitors to enter China only once.
 It is valid for 3 months from the date of issue.
-Holders can stay up to maximum 30 days within mainland China.
+Holders can stay up to maximum 30 days within China's mainland.
 If you want to re-enter China, you must apply for a new Chinese Visa.

-Foreigners holding the Double-entry Chinese Visa can get into mainland China twice.
+Foreigners holding the Double-entry Chinese Visa can get into China's mainland twice.
 The period of validity is 3 to 6 months from the date of issuance, with duration of each stay 30 days.

 Please note that Hong Kong and Macau SARs owns separate policies of visa or entry permit.
-So you will need a double-entry or multiple-entry Chinese Visa, if you firstly visit mainland China, then to Hong Kong or Macau and later come back to mainland China again.
+So you will need a double-entry or multiple-entry Chinese Visa, if you firstly visit China's mainland, then to Hong Kong or Macau and later come back to China's mainland again.

 A multiple-entry China Visa is the most popular option, because it permits the visitor to enter and exit China as many time as he/she likes within the validity.
 You can apply for multiple entry visa for 6 months, 1 year, 2 year, 5 year and above ( up to 10 years in countries like US, UK, etc).
 Visa fees will be charged differently.